biolab/orange2/docs/reference/rst/Orange.data.imputation.rst

 Imputation (``imputation``)
 ***************************

-Imputation replaces missing feature values with appropriate values, in this case with average values:
+Imputation replaces missing feature values with appropriate values.
+The example below shows how to replace the missing values with variables'
+averages:

 .. literalinclude:: code/imputation-data.py
    :lines: 7-